gesquive/gop/README.md

 ## Installing

 ### Compile
-This project requires go 1.8+ to compile, but will require go 1.11+ if you need to use go mod.
+This project requires go 1.8+ to compile.
 Just run `go get -u github.com/gesquive/gop` and the executable should be built for you automatically in your `$GOPATH`.
+If using `go mod`, go 1.11+ is required and you will need to set `GO111MODULE=on` in order for `go get` to complete properly.

 Optionally you can run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.